-A. Providers or clients who fail to make timely payments in the case of recoupment of overpayments may be [disqualified from the program until payment is brought current] referred to a collection agency
+A. Providers or clients who fail to make timely payments in the case of recoupment of overpayments may be referred to a collection agency

-B. Providers [or clients] who fail to report in a timely manner that a child is not in attendance for five consecutive, scheduled days will have the payment recoupment process initiated.
+B. Providers who fail to report in a timely manner that a child is not in attendance for five consecutive, scheduled days will have the payment recoupment process initiated.